 The certificates must be submitted in Spanish.
 If they are submitted in another language, an official translation from the Ministry of Foreign Relations must accompany the certificate.

-Additional information on the registration process as well as specific forms to be filled out may be found and the Ministry of Health's website:
+Additional information on the registration process as well as specific forms to be filled out may be obtained by contacting the Ministry of Health's Services Platform at the phone number listed in the contacts section.